zsarge/zsarge.github.io/content/blog/inspiration.md

 When designing the actual look of the site, I drew heavily from [orlp.net](https://orlp.net/).
 I really like his code blocks, and overall aesthetic. [bazhenov.me](https://www.bazhenov.me/) was also inspirational as well.

 I also took inspiration from the blogroll format from [perfectionkills.com](http://perfectionkills.com/).

+I got the idea to display my name in a ridiculous amount of precision from [ottomated.net](https://ottomated.net/).